The Dos and Don’ts of Workplace Dress Codes

 But even if your business embraces the popular casual dress code, it is still beneficial to have a dress code policy.
 Even with a dress code policy, your employees’ comfort and creativity can still be your chief concern.
 While most anything is appropriate in a relaxed, casual workplace, it helps to have a few common restrictions in place.

-• Clothing should be clean - no torn, dirty or excessively wrinkled items.
+Clothing should always be clean and well-kept — no torn, dirty, or excessively wrinkled items.

-• Overly revealing apparel exposing too much skin or undergarments is also inappropriate in the workplace.
+Apparel that exposes too much skin or undergarments is also inappropriate for the workplace.

 Religious Accommodations